 Nerve damage is a more serious side-effect of vitamin B12 deficiency, and will usually occur over time.
 The sensation of pins and needles, or the prickling sensation in your hands and feet could be a symptom of severe B12 deficiency.
 (26)

-Liquid vitamins are over sugared, adding calories with every oz. you take.
-We keep pure around here, so PUCKER UP!
+Liquid vitamins are over sugared, adding calories with every ounce you take.
+We keep it pure around here, so PUCKER UP!
 Get all the good, all the healing and all the boosting nutrients without the sugar and additives!
-You're welcome!